abinsmusthafa/Flutter-TDPL/README.md

 3. Identify the problem in the following code block and correct it.

     - only one issue found on the code is the methode name.
     - Could not find any logical issue.
-The result will be  "1000000000! times I print the values!"
+The methode will return "1000000000! times I print the values!"
+    - If need to print the statement just use print('$counting! times I print the values!');

 Corrected answer is